 - A. The Tribe shall have jurisdiction, exclusive of the State and which may be concurrent with any jurisdiction of the United States, to regulate all gaming on Indian lands and all gaming by the Tribe or Indians on non-Indian lands.
-The Tribe agrees to limit gaming to gaming operations wholly-owned by the Tribe, provided that the Tribe may permit existing non-Tribal, Indian-owned operations owned by Leroy Whiteman and Stacie Burns to operate but only to the extent of the nature and scope of their actual operations as of June 15, 1992. - B. Because of the Reservation's present and historical demographic and land ownership patterns and the fact that the Tribe does not allow the sale of alcoholic beverages within the Reservation, the State does not seek authority to authorize gaming operations owned by non-Indians on non-Indian lands.
-On the conditions set forth in this paragraph, the State shall have jurisdiction concurrent with that of the United States to prosecute non-Indians for violation of this Agreement occurring on non-Indian lands.
+The Tribe agrees to limit gaming to gaming operations wholly-owned by the Tribe. - B. Because of the Reservation's present and historical demographic and land ownership patterns and the fact that the Tribe does not allow the sale of alcoholic beverages within the Reservation, the State does not seek authority to authorize gaming operations owned by non-Indians on non-Indian lands.
+On the conditions set forth in this paragraph, the State shall have gurisdiction concurrent with that of the United States to prosecute non-Indians for violation of this Agreement occurring on non-Indian lands.
 For purposes of such prosecution, the provisions of the gambling laws of the State of Montana are incorporated by reference.
 If such violation occurs, the Tribe promptly shall initiate civil enforcement action, or request federal criminal enforcement action, to eliminate the violation.
-If the federal government defers to the State, the State may criminally prosecute the non-Indian violators provided that the State shall ask the federal government to first confer with the Tribe.
+If the federal government defers to the State, the State may criminally prosecute the non-Indian violators provided that the S ate shall ask the federal government to first confer with the Tribe.